mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

 Forward-mode differentiation
 ----------------------------

-The previous example demonstrated reverse-mode differentiation (a.k.a. backpropagation) where a desired small change to the output image is converted into a small change to the scene parameters.
-Mitsuba and Enoki also support differentiating in the other direction, i.e., from input parameter to output image.
-This is known as *forward mode* and can be very educational to visualize the effect of individual scene parameters on the rendered image.
+The previous example demonstrated *reverse-mode differentiation* (a.k.a. backpropagation) where a desired small change to the output image was converted into a small change to the scene parameters.
+Mitsuba and Enoki can also propagate derivatives in the other direction, i.e., from input parameters to the output image.
+This technique, known as *forward mode differentiation*, is not usable for optimization, as each parameter must be handled using a separate rendering pass.
+That said, this mode can be very educational since it enables visualizations of the effect of individual scene parameters on the rendered image.

+Forward mode differentiable rendering begins analogously to reverse mode, by declaring parameters and marking them as differentiable (we do so manually instead of using an :py:class:`mitsuba.python.autodiff.Optimizer`).

 .. code-block:: python